This is a heritage article I wrote over a decade ago but it still has some pertinent points about the world future.

-This century stands of all centuries at the portal of humanity's great adventure in the cosmos, but it is also the gate of doom, for in this century we have discovered, not only space travel and the marvel of our genetic identity, but also the imminent means of our self-inflicted destruction, both through nuclear holocaust precipitated by our own paranoid vision of the final battle of Armageddon and also through the unthinking genetic holocaust of that cosmic endowment, at whose crest of 3500 million years of evolution we stand.
-If ever there was a century of 'apocalypse now' it is this one - the century of humanity's coming of age in the universe.
+The last century stands of all centuries at the portal of humanity's great adventure in the cosmos, but it is also the gate of doom, for in this century we discovered, not only space travel and the marvel of our genetic identity, but also the imminent means of our self-inflicted destruction, both through nuclear holocaust precipitated by our own paranoid vision of the final battle of Armageddon and also through the unthinking genetic holocaust of that cosmic endowment, at whose crest of 3500 million years of evolution we stand.
+If ever there was a century of 'apocalypse now' it is this next one - the century of humanity's coming of age in the universe.

 What is the nature of this cosmic doorway in space-time, this unfolding of human consciousness, this Nierika of shamanic adventure?
 Why are we here?
 What futures lie in store for us here on Earth, or threading through the trackless vastness of galactic space?
 How do we as visionaries, who have now become the creative artists of emerging life itself paint a fresco on the face of eternity for which we and our descendents will be proud?
 How can we emulate nature, so that our inspiration complements and enriches her, rather than subjugating and destroying her beauty and diversity forever?